gyng/webext-boilerplate/README.md

 ```
 yarn install
 yarn d               # Wait a while for it to load the extension
-yarn d:noenv     # For use with Windows
+yarn d:noenv         # Starts a dev session without extra env variables (for use with Windows)
+yarn d:locale:en-us  # Starts in en-US locale
 ```

 Visit `about:debugging` and `about:extensions` in the Firefox window that just popped up.